cavalab/srbench/README.md

 # SRBench: A Living Benchmark for Symbolic Regression

 This project focuses on benchmarking modern symbolic regression methods in comparison to other common machine learning methods.
-This benchmark currently consists of 252 datasets from [PMLB](https://github.com/EpistasisLab/penn-ml-benchmarks).
+This benchmark currently consists of 14 symbolic regression methods, 7 other ML methods, and 252 datasets from [PMLB](https://github.com/EpistasisLab/penn-ml-benchmarks), including real-world and synthetic datasets from processes with and without ground-truth models.

 # Contribute